 Test 1: The evaluator shall use a network packet analyzer/sniffer to capture the traffic between the two TLS endpoints.
-The evaluator shall verify that the "renegotiation\info" field is included in the ServerHello message.
+The evaluator shall verify that either the "renegotiation_info" field or the SCSV cipher suite is included in the ClientHello message during the initial handshake.